-The Draft Local Plan identifies the need to create 2700 new jobs in Frome over the Plan period.
+The Draft Local Plan identifies the need to create between 2700 and 2900 new jobs in Frome over the Plan period.
 This is the highest level of job creation to be achieved in all of the settlements in Mendip district.
+To facilitate this the District Council has identified that 24,600sqm new net floorspace and 20.2 hectares of employment land will be required.

 Frome Town Council's 'A Strategy for Success 2011-15' sets the context for economic development in Frome, and identifies the development of a 'resilient economy' as a key goal.
-Promoting resilience is in this context is about encouraging diversity and innovation, avoiding reliance on one single employer, sector or skill base.
+Promoting resilience is in this context about encouraging diversity and innovation, avoiding reliance on one single employer, sector or skill base.